lixixibj/forecasting-with-time-series-imaging/README.md

 This code depends some package with specific versions.
 Before using it, install these packages first.

+We use python3.6 for this project.
 For feature extraction, please install

 - pip install tensorflow==1.2.1
 - pip install scipy==1.2.1